 Before you start comparing different types of business loans, you must first consider the price of the inventory.
 Your industry’s typical items may be significantly cheaper than most other industries.
 Your business might also place smaller orders, possibly due to the size of your business or the fact that selling retail items is just one of your various revenue streams.

-If either of these scenarios sound like your business, the best financing option for purchasing inventory might be a business credit card.
+If either of these scenarios sounds like your business, the best financing option for purchasing inventory might be a business credit card.
 Business loans only make sense for purchasing expensive items or large orders.
 If you used a business credit card for such an order, your interest and monthly payment would skyrocket.

 Traditional business term loans also probably don’t make sense for inventory financing.
 Think about it.
 The main advantages of a business term loan are the high borrowing amount and lengthy terms.
 Odds are, the borrowing amounts associated with business term loans greatly exceed the cost of your inventory.
 If you borrow too much, you might have to use operational funding or your savings to pay it back.
 And as we’ll explain in the following section, the terms of the business loan should directly coincide with the new inventory’s impact on your cash flow.
 Business term loans usually carry terms of at least 1-2 years.
 Who knows what your revenue will look like so far down the line?